IHE/ITI.PCF/input/pagecontent/volume-1.md

 ## 53.4 PCF Overview

-Use cases are informative, not normative, and “SHALL” language is not allowed in use cases.
-The Use cases define the set of needs addressed by the Transactions and Content profiling.

 The PCF Profile enables authorized access to data according to terms agreed by the Patient and the Organization protecting the data.
 These terms represent Privacy controls on the use of the data.
 The Privacy controls augment an overarching policy upon which these Privacy controls build.
 The writing of overarching policies, and the act of informing the patient and capturing their agreement is a predicate to the use-cases of the PCF.

 ### 53.4.1 Concepts